 How to Stop Foreclosure

-Call for help to stop a foreclosure and stay in your home.
+Call now for help stopping a foreclosure so that you can stay in your home.
 Our nonprofit housing counselors will help you understand your options, improve your budget, and connect you with assistance programs based on your situation.
 You may qualify for mortgage assistance from the government or your lender, as well as utility assistance programs and more.

 Losing your house through foreclosure can be devastating, both financially and emotionally.
 While it may seem hopeless when you’ve fallen behind on payments, there are ways to stop foreclosure, no matter what stage of the process you are in.